godaddy-wordpress/primer-child-mins/readme.md

 ## Copyright ##

-Mins WordPress theme, Copyright 2016 GoDaddy Operating Company, LLC.
+Mins WordPress Theme is a child theme of Primer WordPress Theme, Copyright 2016 GoDaddy Operating Company, LLC.
-Mins is distributed under the terms of the GNU GPL.
+Primer WordPress Theme is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by